EricZinda/Perplexity/docs/archive/devhowto10.0GenerateMRSAndTrees.md

             mrs_predication_dict[predication.label] = []
         mrs_predication_dict[predication.label].append(predication)

-    # Iteratively return well-formed trees from the MRS
+    # Iteratively return scope-resolved MRSs from the MRS
     for holes_assignments in valid_hole_assignments(mrs, self.max_holes):
         # valid_hole_assignments can return None if the grammar returns something
         # that doesn't have the same number of holes and floaters (which is a grammar bug)